GSK's $1 billion share tender offer for Indian unit to start February 18

-MUMBAI GlaxoSmithKline Plc's (GSK) (GSK.L) share tender offer worth $1 billion to raise its stake in the Indian unit will start on Feb 18th and end of March 5th, the manager to the offer said in a notice to the exchanges on Monday.
+MUMBAI GlaxoSmithKline Plc's (GSK) (GSK.L) share tender offer worth $1 billion (609 million pounds) to raise its stake in the Indian unit will start on Feb 18th and end of March 5th, the manager to the offer said in a notice to the exchanges on Monday.

 GSK plans to raise its stake to as much as 75 percent from 50.7 percent in GlaxoSmithKline Pharmaceutical (GLAX.NS) through the offer, betting on an increase in healthcare spending in emerging markets.